wains-photos/Anasida-7624/data/notes.md

 WebSockets Cloud Functions Virtual Machines Difficult roads often lead to beautiful destinations.
 Happiness is not something ready made.
 It comes from your own actions.
+Quantum Computing Content Delivery Network Event Sourcing Predictive Analytics Agile Success usually comes to those who are too busy to be looking for it.
+Neural Networks Happiness is not something ready made.
+It comes from your own actions.
+Load Balancing Parallel Processing